In This Article

 How is Amphetamine-Induced Psychosis Diagnosed?

 Amphetamine-induced psychosis can be difficult to diagnose because of its similarities to primary psychosis caused by schizophrenia.
-It is still a question of debate of whether to consider amphetamine-induced psychosis as a separate diagnostic entity.
+It is still a question of debate whether to consider amphetamine-induced psychosis as a separate diagnostic entity.

 Further difficulties that arise in diagnosis are masking of psychotic symptoms due to other antipsychotic medication.
 It may be challenging to tell if abstinence from amphetamine is the main contributor to improvements in mental health.